 The Company expenses exploration and evaluation expenses as incurred.
 Exploration and evaluation expenses include acquisition costs of mineral property rights and exploration and evaluation activities.
-Once a project has been established as commercially viable, technically feasible and the decision to proceed with development has been approved by the Board of Directors, related development expenditures are capitalized.
+Once a project has been established as commercially viable and technically feasible, related development expenditures are capitalized.
 This includes costs incurred in preparing the site for mining operations.
 Capitalization ceases when the mine is capable of commercial production.